What is Victoza (Liraglutide)?

 It has not been determined if this medication is effective or safe for use in those below the age of 10 years old.

-It has not been determined if this medication is safe or effective for those who have impaired liver function.
+It has not been determined if it is safe or effective for those who have impaired liver function.
 If you have a history of liver disease or impaired hepatic function, you should be sure to discuss these aspects of your health history with your physician before beginning treatment with this medication.
-This medication may affect a patient’s liver function or have its safety or efficacy impacted by impaired liver function and require the patient to undergo additional monitoring during treatment.
+This medication may affect a patient’s liver function or have its safety or efficacy impacted by impaired liver function and require additional monitoring during treatment.

-Patients using this medication that also use a sulfonylurea medication to manage their hyperglycemia are at an increased risk of experiencing low blood glucose levels.
-Those who are using both of these medications for treatment may require changes to their daily dosages to better manage their condition without adverse side effects, including issues such as hypoglycemia, occurring.
-Patients using these medications that experience symptoms of low blood glucose levels should inform their doctor as soon as possible.
+Patients using this medication that also use a sulfonylurea medication to manage their hyperglycemia are at an increased risk of experiencing low blood sugar levels.
+Those who are using both may require changes to their daily dosages to better manage their condition without adverse side effects, including issues such as hypoglycemia, occurring.
+Patients that experience symptoms of low blood sugar levels should inform their doctor as soon as possible.
 This may include symptoms such as tingling or numbness of the lips or tongue, weakness, confusion, feeling lightheaded, feeling hungry, getting a headache, feeling shaky or nervous, breaking out in a cold sweat, or experiencing a rapid heart rate.

 Patients with health conditions that affect their digestion and intestinal tract should discuss these matters with their physician before using this medication.
 It has not been determined if this medication is safe or effective in those who have inflammatory bowel disease, including conditions such as ulcerative colitis and Crohn’s disease.
 Using a medication like Victoza may impact these conditions, have its efficacy impacted by these conditions, and may also require the patient to undergo additional monitoring during treatment.

 This medication has been linked to the development of pancreatitis (inflammation of the pancreas).
-Patients with a medical history including pancreatitis should discuss this aspect of their health with their physician before beginning treatment with this medication, as this may impact the efficacy and dosage of the medication and may also require the patient to undergo additional monitoring during treatment.
-Patients that are using this medication and experience any symptoms of pancreatitis should report these symptoms to their physician as soon as possible.
+Patients with a medical history including pancreatitis should discuss this aspect of their health with their physician before beginning treatment, as this may impact the efficacy and dosage of the medication and may also require the patient to undergo additional monitoring during treatment.
+Patients who experience any symptoms of pancreatitis should report these symptoms to their physician as soon as possible.
 Persistent or severe abdominal pain, with or without vomiting, that may move to the patient’s backside is an indicator of this condition.

 Thyroid Cancer Risks

 This medication is associated with the development of thyroid cancer in some individuals that have used it.
 Those who have multiple endocrine neoplasia syndrome type 2 (MEN 2) or a family or personal history of thyroid cancer should not be prescribed Victoza for treatment due to this risk.
-Patients using this medication that experience difficulties with breathing or swallowing, develop hoarseness that doesn’t go away, or have a lump develop in their neck should inform their physician immediately.
+Patients who experience difficulties with breathing or swallowing, develop hoarseness that doesn’t go away, or have a lump develop in their neck should inform their physician immediately.

 Pregnancy and Breastfeeding